Fazendaaa/Succubus/docs/README.md

 ## How does it work?

-- Succubus uses a project driven approach to handle software development, making it clear and enforcing the rules to each and every project that it handles it.
+- Succubus uses a project driven approach to handle software development trough a "Broker Model", making it clear and enforcing the rules to each and every project that it handles it.
 - Succubus is expansible, so that you can add your own "taste" to it
 - Works across many different OSes and their respective versions
 - Reduces the time to develop projects and deploy them by running it the code inside a control environment during development